 In Oshima, there is a little temple called Rensho-ji Temple.
 It seems that this is the only temple on this island.
 The temple is famous because it was the tutelary temple of the famous geisha, Oyuki of Kii Oshima.
 There was even a geisha district on Kii Oshima once too.

 Once you leave Oshima walk along this road heading east.

-At this point the map will instruct you to turn right at the Resort Oshima Camp Site.
-The camp site is private property, so don’t just wander around.
+At this point, the map will instruct you to turn right at the Resort Oshima Camp Site.
+The campsite is private property, so don’t just wander around.

 Kii Oshima Coast

-After you pass the camp site and go through a small forest, you will reach the beautiful coast of Kii Oshima!!
+After you pass the campsite and go through a small forest, you will reach the beautiful coast of Kii Oshima!!

-The trail is a bit complicate from here.
+The trail is a bit complicated from here.
 After you enjoy a pleasant stroll along the coast, you will reach a small parking lot.
 Head towards the very back of the parking lot and you will find some stone stairs; follow them.

 Japan-U.S Friendship Memorial Museum

 Once you reach the top of these stone steps you will be at the Japan-U.S Friendship Memorial Museum.
 “An odd place for this kind of museum?”
 You might be thinking.
 Actually, Kii Oshima where an American ship, the Lady Washington, came to shore in 1791.
 The ship came all the way to Japan to sell fur, but as soon as they found out their furs had no value in Japan, they promptly returned home.
 Though this seemingly unimportant event is not widely known, this was the very first American ship to come to Japan.